mwielbut/thinky-loader/README.md

 ## Model file configuration
 Create a file for each thinky model object with the contents below.
-The hook will scan each model definition and load it on startup.
+The model definition should mirror the same schema definition you would normally use in thinky.

 ```javascript
 module.exports = function()